mjreno/modflow6-nc-demo/README.md

 Basic assumptions:
 * A NetCDF4 file describes inputs for a single Model
-* The NetCDF4 input file can contain any information beyond what is is intended to describe input for Model, however Model input must tagged with modflow6 attributes to be properly read as input
+* The NetCDF4 input file can contain any information beyond modflow6 specific input for the model, however the model input must be tagged with modflow6 attributes to be properly read and loaded.
 * All MODFLOW 6 NetCDF4 inputs will have the extension ".nc", which will be reserved for netcdf files.
-* Only Model NetCDF4 input file will be supported per Model.
-As can be seen in the packages, this means that the same file name can be found multiple time in a Model namefile packages block, and an error should result if more than one netcdf input file name appears in the block.
+* Only one NetCDF4 input file will be supported per model.
+This means that the same file name can be found multiple time in a model namefile packages block, and an error should result if more than one unique netcdf input file name appears in the block.
-* Variable names are not inherently meaninful to MODFLOW 6.
+* Variable names are not inherently meaningful to MODFLOW 6.
 Variable attributes drive the reading and loading of input.
 * List based input is not aggregated into a single block of data as with ASCII based inputs but instead is considered the set of input